Building on a Legacy of Excellence

 Replacing LeBaron Hall

-LeBaron Hall is a 60-year-old building that has realized its lifespan.
+LeBaron Hall is over 60 years old and has realized its lifespan.
 Our current programs need better, high-quality space and LeBaron lacks the ability to be updated with modern technology.
 As an example, the floor-to-ceiling heights will not accommodate needed wiring for classroom technology, ductwork for a modern HVAC system, or necessary upgrades for accessibility.

 After an extensive study, LeBaron is being replaced with a new building that will support interdisciplinary programs, provide state-of-the-art technology, add modern labs and expand teaching space that will enable the departments within the space to recruit and retain today’s top students, faculty and staff.